 Loafers did not become popular until they came to the U.S. in the 1930s.
 The style quickly caught on, and by the 60’s many lawyers and doctors began wearing them to work.
 By the late 60’s, Gucci had redesigned the loafer to include a metal bit across the top, crossing it over into the realm of formal and elegant footwear.

-It’s unsure whether either story is 100% true, but its been told that students stuck pennies in the leather strip to make a fashion statement, and men kept a penny in the strip in case an emergency call had to be made, which cost 1 cent at the time.
+It’s unsure whether either story is 100% true, but its been told that students stuck pennies in the leather strip to make a fashion statement.
+Older men kept a penny in the strip in case an emergency call had to be made, which cost 1 cent at the time.

-Weaved loafers are the perfect choice for outdoor or beach-side weddings where the temperatures could get high.
+The perfect choice for outdoor or beach-side weddings where the temperatures could get high.
 It is up to you as to how you will wear these shoes, as they don’t exactly fit with every style.

 The Designer Slipper Style Shoe

 Slippers are a perfect balance of edgy and smart, and stylish Grooms who like to make statements can definitely cash in on the unique look slippers provide.
 Lastly, the way these shoes are designed make them both easy to put on and comfortable to wear.

 The Dress Boot Style Shoe

 Dress boots provide great support and comfort for long days of standing and dancing but can get hot after a while so keep that in mind before making your decision.

 Dress boots often look very similar to Oxfords or other dress shoes, with the main difference being a longer entryway for the foot to enter through.
 One characteristic of dress boots you may see often is brogueing on the toe and along the seams.